QiangShiPKU/CoVarNet/README.md

 # **Welcome to the CoVarNet!**
 CoVarNet is a computational framework aiming to unravel the coordination among multiple cell types by analyzing the covariance in the frequencies of cell types across various samples.

+For more details, see our Nature publication: https://www.nature.com/articles/s41586-025-09053-4

 ## **Installation**
 ```